abdul-tech-tinkers/react-basics-course/readme.md

 - We can pass data and functions to a component using props.
 Functions are used to notify the parent (consumer) of a component about certain events that occur in the component, such as an item being clicked or selected.
 - We should treat props as immutable (read-only) and not modify them.
 - When the state or props of a component change, React will re-render the component and update the DOM accordingly.
+- useState when ever you see the local variable changes over time by some data manipulation.

 ## Popular UI Libraries